Related Content

 Also bus line 390 doesn't provide a particularly convenient alternative in this direction, as the stop at St Pancras is awkwardly located on the other side of Euston Road

-• Lifts (elevators) and relatively short escalators are available down to the platform/track used by the southbound Thameslink trains, which is platform A.
+(1) Lifts (elevators) and relatively short escalators are available down to the platform/track used by the southbound Thameslink trains, which is platform A (pictured above)

-• Up to 16 trains per hour now depart from platform A for Blackfriars;
+Up to 16 trains per hour now depart from platform A for Blackfriars; the ride takes less than 10 minutes.

-• At Blackfriars station elevators and escalators provide step-free connections to the westbound Circle and District Line.
+(2) At Blackfriars station elevators and escalators, pictured above, provide provide step-free connections to the westbound Circle and District Line.

-• All of these trains will go to Victoria; though when you're on the Thameslink platform in St Pancras, board into the rear of the trains, as this will enable a quicker transfer at Blackfriars.
+All of those trains will go to Victoria; though when you're on the Thameslink platform in St Pancras; Board into the rear of the trains, as this will enable a quicker transfer at Blackfriars.

 to Waterloo

-Though at Piccadilly Circus station an escalator link is available to the southbound Bakerloo line.
+Though at Piccadilly Circus station an escalator link is available to the southbound Bakerloo line, which also goes to Waterloo.

 Or if you'll have heavy luggage etc, the less obvious route from St Pancras to Waterloo, which avoids escalators is: